ice-wm/man/icesh.md

 - **center**

-    Position window in the center of the screen.
+    Position window in the center of the desktop work area.

 - **left**

-    Position window against the left side of the screen.
+    Position window against the left side of the desktop work area.

 - **right**

-    Position window against the right side of the screen.
+    Position window against the right side of the desktop work area.

 - **top**

-    Position window against the top side of the screen.
+    Position window against the top side of the desktop work area.

 - **bottom**

-    Position window against the bottom side of the screen.
+    Position window against the bottom side of the desktop work area.

 - **setIconTitle** _TITLE_